Uyghur Arabic alphabet

-The Arabic alphabet used before the modifications (Kona Yëziq) did not represent Uyghur vowels and according to Robert Barkley Shaw, spelling was irregular and long vowel letters were frequently written for short vowels since most Turki speakers were unsure of the difference between long and short vowels.
+The first Perso-Arabic derived alphabet for Uyghur was developed in the 10th century, when Islam was introduced there.
+The alphabet was used for writing the Chagatai language, the regional literary language, and is now known as the Chagatay alphabet (كونا يېزىق).
+It was used nearly exclusively up to the early 1920s.
+This alphabet did not represent Uyghur vowels and according to Robert Barkley Shaw, spelling was irregular and long vowel letters were frequently written for short vowels since most Turki speakers were unsure of the difference between long and short vowels.
 The pre-modification alphabet used Arabic diacritics (zabar, zer and pesh) to mark short vowels.
+Also, the ة was used to represent a short [a] by some Turki writers.